t-chx/blog/_posts/2015-01-08-organizations.md

 ![Organizations with account switcher]({{ site.url }}assets/2015-01-08-organizations.png)

+### A home for your organization's books

+Creating an organization helps you centralize your organization's books.
+All books live under the organization, collaborators are managed in a single place and billing goes through a central organization account.

+Any owner of an organization may edit that organization's settings, from profile details to billing information.

+### Transforming an existing user account into an organization

 Quite a few of you had been asking for this feature for a while and had been using workarounds, such as creating a seperate account for the organization, so with that in mind not only is it easy to create new organizations, but you can easily convert old (user) accounts to an organization !

 If you want to check out the specifics, you can read through [our documentation regarding organizations](http://help.gitbook.io/platform/organizations/README.html), it covers everything you need to get started : [converting user accounts](http://help.gitbook.io/platform/organizations/convert.html), [transferring ownership](http://help.gitbook.io/platform/organizations/ownership.html), etc ...